 NO ONE wears their leather jackets closed.
 I tested out this theory by finally investing in a solid leather jacket, and can promise you I never mind the fact that it doesn’t fit comfortably when zipped.

 One of the easiest, chicest way to get dressed and go is with a jumpsuit.
-One piece dressing is seriously such a time save.
-This particular silhouette, a pants jumpsuit with an accentuated waist and a flattering V-neck, is the perfect way for a bigger-chested woman to look put together and effortless.
+The one-piece dressing is seriously such a time saver.
+This particular silhouette, a pants jumpsuit with an accentuated waist and a flattering V-neck is the perfect way for a bigger-chested woman to look put together and effortless.
 The neckline flatters, the slim but forgiving pants (versus shorts) elongate, and the waistline creates an hourglass shape.